Soroush-Pasandideh/todoApp_django_RESTfulAPI/README.md

 # todo_backend_django
- this is an implementation of the back-end of a ToDo web app using Django and Django REST Framework and RESTful API.
+ this is an implementation of the back-end of a ToDo web app using Django and Django REST Framework.

  It connects to sqlLite database to store data.